gtludwig/geomorphichextiles/README.md

 After selecting the first tile (FT), all tiles with any face that matches one of the six will be loaded into a set.

-Once the second tile is selected, an adjacent to the first, the other sets are updated according to two face signatures now.
+Once the second tile, adjacent to the first, is selected, the other sets are updated to match the two face signatures already defined.

 All the remaining sets will be updated according to two, three, four, five or six face signatures, depending on the position of the tile and its neighbours.